Portfolio · Woodland Photography

 How My Interest in Woodland Photography* Began

 It started on an ordinary day in autumn.
 Nothing planned.
-I took photos like I always did… read more.
+I took photos as I always did… read more.

 Imaginative Woodland Photography*

 Fine Art Forest Photography* captures the beauty and enchantment of the woods.
-In a way, it transcends traditional nature photography (Wikipedia).
-The pictures look disparate.
-Provoke thought and transport you to a realm where imagination and reality intertwine.
+In a way, it feels more intimate than traditional nature photography (Wikipedia).
+Through my pictures, I wish to spark thought and lead you to a realm of imagination.

-Through the photographs, the forests and woodlands come to life.
-Imagination soars as you enter this world.
-Fine Art Woodland Photography* does not aim to capture a moment in time.
-It seeks to arouse the feelings of the woods.
+Through the photographs, forests and woodlands awaken.
+Fine Art Woodland Photography* does not capture a moment in time, but stirs the feelings of the woods.

 The Colourful World of Forest Photography*

-Artistic expression involves colour to represent elements and concepts.
+Artists use colour to unite elements and ideas.
 Warm colours like red shade and orange shade may symbolise passion or energy.
-While cool colours like blue shade and green shade may evoke calmness or tranquillity.
-Colours give the chance to investigate these links.
+Whilst cool colours such as blue shade and green shade may evoke calmness or tranquillity.
+Colours provide an opportunity to explore these links.

 Some Forest Photography* pictures feature black shade, grey shade, and red shade.
-Others display black shade, grey shade, and green shade.
-Another photo has blue shade, green shade, white shade, and yellow shade.
-Many variations exist as every colour has substance.
+Others depict black shade, grey shade, and green shade.
+Certain images display blue shade, green shade, white shade, and yellow shade.
+Variations abound, for every colour carries substance and meaning.

-* For my photography, I use the term woodland.
-Which also includes forests.
+* For my photography, I use the term woodland, which also includes forests.
 Forests and woodlands differ.
-The former has a denser tree canopy.
-The tree canopy of the latter scatters more.
+The former has a denser tree canopy, whilst the latter’s vault welcomes light to filter through.

 Read ‘Forests and Woodlands – Exciting Differences to Know‘ to learn more.